 - Mix the chopped berries with sugar and cinnamon powder and leave aside for 8 hours, occasionally stir if possible.
 I didn't stir mine as I kept them in the night.

-- Place the above mixture (the berries would have left water and sugar quite melted) in a steel vessel (its important for it to be non reactive so please dont use a non stick one for this) and bring it to a boil over medium heat.
+- Place the above mixture (the berries would have left water and sugar quite melted) along with chia seeds in a steel vessel (its important for it to be non reactive so please dont use a non stick one for this) and bring it to a boil over medium heat.

 - Add the lemon juice and let it boil for 5 minutes stirring in between to avoid spillage.
 Set aside for 24 hours.